GLIMS-RGI/rgitools/docs/dems.rst

   *Copernicus DEM is currently not part of the downloadable data or the global* *summary as it was just added recently!*
   **Date of acquisition: 2010-2015**
-- `the Alaska V3 DEM`_ is a merged DEM product from SRTM, IFSAR DEM, SPOT observations of the SPIRIT program and ASTER with a final resolution of 30m.
+- the `Alaska V3 DEM`_ is a merged DEM product from SRTM, IFSAR DEM, SPOT observations of the SPIRIT program and ASTER with a final resolution of 30m.
   The DEM was created for and is provided by `Kienholz et al., 2014`_.
   *Alaska DEM is currently not part of the downloadable data or the global* *summary as it was just added recently!*
   **Date of acquisition: 2000-2011**
+- the `NASADEM`_ is a merged DEM product with 1 arc second resolution and available between 60N and 56S.
+NASADEM is dereived from the original SRTM but postprocessed with updated algorithms and newer auxiliary data which were not around for the original SRTM processing.
+  *NASADEM is currently not part of the downloadable data or the global* *summary as it was just added recently!*
+  **Date of acquisition: February 2000**

 .. _Shuttle Radar Topography Mission: http://srtm.csi.cgiar.org/